SecPriv/android-profile-tracing/README.md

 The `experiments` folder contains Makefiles to run experiments, including downloading apps and cloud profiles.

 The `dependencies` folder contains external dependencies that are not automatically installed.
 Install with `git submodule update --init`.
-To get acvtool running apply the patch with `cd dependencies/acvtool && git apply --stat ../acvtool.patch`.
+Because the tools need patches, see the [dependencies/README.md] for more info.

 ## setup